ID Mapper Tool

 ID Mapping Sources

-First, MAAGE CDSs (protein coding genes) are mapped to corresponding CDSs in RefSeq/GenBank by matching their stop position on genome sequences.
+First, CDSs (protein coding genes) are mapped to corresponding CDSs in RefSeq/GenBank by matching their stop position on genome sequences.

 Second, RefSeq/GenBank CDSs are mapped to corresponding UniProtKB Accession.